 Today its applications extend to other sectors such as medicine, to produce for example dental prostheses or hearing aids.
 Many other applications are being explored.

 How are connected objects and automation impacting the industry?

 With Industry 4.0, the production system is being transformed with the contribution of new intelligent digital technologies and processes to no longer depend solely on traditional production methods.
 This new interconnected production mode contributes to making the organization more agile, flexible and versatile.

-Industry 4.0 thus favours the adaptation of production systems to changes in consumer habits, which tend towards more choice, more speed and at an optimised cost.
+Industry 4.0 thus favours the adaptation of production systems to changes in consumer habits, which tend towards more choice, more speed, optimised cost and productivity.

 Is Industry 4.0 changing the way work is organized?

 The industrial revolution 4.0 is not only technological but also organizational.

 The factory of the future sets up a new organization of work by freeing the human being from low added value and repetitive tasks.
 The factory of the future, more agile and intelligent, will generate new jobs.
 Artificial intelligence, robotics and automation will lead to job losses, but will also create new jobs requiring new skills.

 This marks the end of the Taylorist model of organization and the beginning of more agile and autonomous organizations.
 Management is also evolving to accompany this cultural and organizational change in industrial companies.